JenniferR326/classic-arcade/README.md

 # Features

-Two paddles controlled by the user and the computer.
+Two paddles controlled by the user and the computer

-The ball bounces between the paddles.
+The ball bounces between the paddles

-Scoring for both players with a win condition.
+Scoring for both players with a win condition

-A net drawn in the middle of the game area.
+A net drawn in the middle of the game area

 # Prerequisites

-A modern web browser that supports HTML5 Canvas.
+A modern web browser that supports HTML5 Canvas

 # Getting Started

-Clone or download this repository to your local machine.
+Clone or download this repository to your local machine

-Open the index.html file in your web browser to start the game.
+Open the index.html file in your web browser to start the game

 # Gameplay